 Pursuant to the above, Partnership will need the requested questions and data provided to develop NCD's report in a timely manner to ensure ASPR's roles and responsibilities are accurately recorded in the report.
 I appreciate your prompt consideration and cooperation in assisting NCD with the data collection previously requested.
 You may provide the data directly to Amy Nicholas, Attorney Advisor, National Council on Disability at anicholas@NCD.gov.
 Ms. Nicholas can also be reached at (202) 272-2008.

-Sincerely, Neil Romano
+Sincerely, Neil Romano Chairman cc: Partnership for Inclusive Disaster Strategies

 NCD Letter to FEMA regarding NCD research into institutionalization of people with disabilities during and after disasters: